khan5ula/noted/README.md

 # Noted

-A terminal based application for creating, managing and reading quick notes.
+A (mostly) terminal based application for creating, reading and managing quick notes.
+Hit `noted n` and store your note quickly and get back to it whenever you want.
+Alternatively, provide the note with a YAD-based graphical editor using the `-g` option.

 ## Usage